KimberlyCaristi

 I kept saying, “Stop feeling sorry for yourself.”
 I needed a break.
 The sun was going down, so I went outside and saw why the place was worth all the rubbish.
 The sky was on fire.
 All the colors were present, and they lifted my spirits.
 I sat in my chair and stared out into the sea.

 I started my ‘tank God, tank God, tank God prayers.’
 I knew it wasn’t nice to make fun of the dead.
 Our ritual when we came to the end of our journey was to call Nick’s mom to tell her we were home.
 She would say that in her broken English.
-Our kids said it too, though we just sent each other texts with ‘TG x 3.’
+Our kids even say it now, though we just sent each other texts with ‘TG x 3’ when we get to our destinations.

 I sat in silence just watching the waves lap onto the beach and the sun sinking into the water.
 My eyes followed a few couples taking their passeggiata, their evening walk, along the boardwalk.
 I hoped they realized that they were lucky to have each other.